Officers from the Royal Turks and Caicos Islands Police Force visit the scene of an auto accident.

 Consider obtaining travel insurance that covers theft

 There is no public transport of any kind in the Turks and Caicos Islands.
 Small four door 'jitney' cars and mini-buses cater to the low-wage migrant worker market, but we recommend that tourists avoid these due to fact that they’re typically unlicensed, uninsured, poorly driven, and that drivers will often charge tourists inflated rates.
+Fares that cost a local worker $1 will cost a tourist between $5 and $10.

 Due to being by far the best value, a rental car is our recommended method of getting around.
 When driving, be alert for poor drivers.